rules and information

 -

-Measurement is taken from the mouth of fish to the end of the tail.
+Measurement is taken from the mouth of fish to the end of the tail (OUTSIDE EDGE OF FORK)

 -